jethrodaniel/.tmux/README.md

 ### Tab completion

-To enable Bash tab completion for tmux, add the following lines to your `~/.bashrc`
+To enable Bash tab completion for tmux, add the following to your `~/.bashrc`

 ```
 if [ -f ~/.tmux/bash_completion_tmux.sh ]; then